 DCE stands for Data Communications Equipment.
 An example of DCE is a modem.

 The reason this is important is because two DTE or two DCE devices cannot talk to each other without some help.
-This is typically done by using a reverse (null-modem) cable to connect the devices.
+This is typically done by using a reverse (null-modem) RS232 cable connection to connect the devices.